- 01225 460333

 The period of the first World War provides a good deal of material for the student of wreck covers, in fact too much, because so little of it can be linked up with known casualties.
 It also introduced a new class of cachet applied to mail intended for ships lost in action subsequent to the date of posting.

-SHIP LOSTSo far as is know this marking was not used on any other occasion.
+SHIP LOSTSo far as is known this marking was not used on any other occasion.
 For more details see 'H.M.S.
 Good Hope'